Quick, easy Shepherd's Pie Stuffed Potatoes, a 30 minute dinner with a savory sauce, ground beef, vegetables, and soft potatoes.

-If you’re looking for an easy shepherds pie recipe, this is it my friendy friends.
-It’s more of a cheat shepherds pie.
-I make the filling and spoon it onto baked potatoes.
-Shepherd’s pie (or cottage pie for all of the purists out there) is made from ground meat and vegetables like carrots, onions, and sweet corn all cooked in a delicious brothy gravy with creamy mashed potatoes layered on top.
+If you're looking for an easy shepherds pie recipe, this is it my friendy friends.
+It's more of a cheat shepherd's pie.
+I make the savory veggie and ground meat filling and spoon it onto baked potatoes.
+Shepherd's pie and cottage pie are interchangeable terms to many Americans.
+If you're not familiar, it is made from ground meat; usually lamb or ground beef, and vegetables like carrots, onions, and sweet corn all cooked in a delicious brothy gravy with creamy mashed potatoes layered on top.
 This stuffed baked potatoes recipe is all of those lovely things but with less work and in half the time!

 Ingredients for Shepherd's Pie Stuffed Potatoes

-- Potatoes – Russet, Idaho or Yukon Gold are my favorite for baking
+- Potatoes - Russet, Idaho or Yukon Gold work well for this recipe.

-- Beef broth & bouillon – be sure to use gluten free substitutes if you need to
+- Beef broth & bouillon - be sure to use gluten free substitutes if needed.

 - Worcestershire Sauce